What to expect

 - Entrance fees and excursions

 - Child up to 12 years sharing with one full paying passenger - 20%

-Pannier per bike, handlebar bag, repair kit, spare inner tube, pump and lock per cabin all included at no extra cost when you hire a bike
+Pannier per bike and a handlebar bag and lock per cabin all included at no extra cost when you hire a bike.

 News, Reviews & FAQs